parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 				a.
 Creating object of dependency class inside the dependent class.
 				(Car Has a Engine {})
 			ii.
 Inheritence (Having Is - A Relationship)
+				a.
+Object of parent class created automatically inside the child class
 #### Minor Pillars :
 	1. Typing / Polymorphism
 	2. Concurrency